 Photos courtesy of family archives and the Orillia Packet and Times.

-Our history begins in 1893, when Eleanor and Thomas Shaw purchased our old growth maple bush from the Grand Trunk Railroad.
+Our family’s involvement with maple syrup began in 1893, when Eleanor and Thomas Shaw purchased our old growth maple bush from the Grand Trunk Railroad.
 As we understand it, the land was purchased so the family could mill the trees and sell sleigh loads of firewood at the Orillia Farmer’s Market.
 The property, located on Line 14 South Oro-Medonte, was just over a mile from the family farm on lot 18, Line 13 South and contained over 80 acres of trees, most of which were sugar maples.

 In 1904, Eleanor and Thomas’ 16 year old son, James, encouraged the family to make and sell maple syrup.
 As a result, they put 60 taps in trees, gathered the sap in buckets, and boiled it into syrup using three iron pots under a simple lean-to in the bush.
 Soon the family was selling both syrup and wood at the market.